A Topological Approach to Unitary Spectral Flow via Continuous Enumeration of Eigenvalues: Introduction

-The task of \textit{continuous enumeration} is akin to tracking the individual movements of, for example, a swarm of bees.
-Our ``bees'' are utterly identical, they pass through one another, and they can make instant changes of direction infinitely many times per second (since we consider merely continuous paths), so that we cannot know which is which after a collision.
-However, it still seems intuitive that we should be able to assign (although not uniquely) a finite number of continuous functions which completely describe the movement of the ``swarm''.

-Now, we give a rigorous formulation of finite-dimensional continuous enumeration due to T.\,Kato.
-The following exposition is directly taken from \cite[\S VI.1]{Bhatia-Book}.
-Let $\symC$ be the quotient topological space obtained from $\C^n$ via the equivalence relation which identifies two $n$-tuples of complex numbers, if they are permutations of each other.
-That is, $\symC$ can be viewed as the space of ``unordered $n$-tuples'' of complex numbers.
-Given an $n$-tuple $(\lambda_1,\ldots,\lambda_n) \in \C^n$, we denote its equivalence class in $\symC$ by $(\lambda_1,\ldots,\lambda_n)^*$.
-The topological space $\symC$ thus defined is metrizable by
+Let us first start with finite-dimensional continuous enumeration due to T.\,Kato.
+The following exposition is directly taken from \cite[\textsection VI.1]{Book:Bhatia97}.
+Let $X$ be a metric space endowed with a metric $d,$ and let $\SP^n(X)$ be the finite $n$-th symmetric product of $X.$ Recall that $\SP^n(X)$ is the quotient topological space obtained from $X^n$ via the equivalence relation which identifies two $n$-tuples of elements, if they are permutations of each other (see \cite[\textsection 3.C]{Book:Hatcher02} for details).
+That is, $\SP^n(X)$ can be viewed as the space of unordered $n$-tuples of elements of $X.$ We denote by $[\lambda_1,\dots,\lambda_n]$ the equivalence class represented by an $n$-tuple $(\lambda_1,\dots,\lambda_n) \in X^n.$ The symmetric product $\SP^n(X)$ is metrisable by

-where the minimum is taken over all permutations $\pi$.
-The following selection theorem is due to Kato:
+where the minimum is taken over all permutations $\pi.$ The following result is well-known;

-\begin{thm}[{\cite[Theorem II.5.2]{Kato-Book}}] Let $I$ be an interval in $\R$, and let $\lambda$ be a continuous $\symC$-valued mapping on $I$.
-Then there exist $n$ continuous functions $\lambda_1,\ldots,\lambda_n : I \to \C$, s.t. $\lambda(t) = (\lambda_1(t),\ldots,\lambda_n(t))^*$ for all $t \in I$. \end{thm} As is typical, although seemingly obvious, a selection theorem of this kind is not altogether straightforward to prove.
-Furthermore, the following example shows that the domain $I$ cannot be replaced by a general metric space:
+\begin{thmk}[{\cite[Theorem II.5.2]{Book:Kato95}}] Let $I$ be any subinterval of $[-\infty,\infty],$ and let $\lambda$ be a continuous $\SP^n(\C)$-valued mapping on $I.$ Then there exist finitely many continuous functions $\lambda_1,\dots,\lambda_n : I \to \C,$ such that $\lambda(t) = [\lambda_1(t),\dots,\lambda_n(t)]$ for all $t \in I.$ \end{thmk} As is typical, a selection theorem of this kind is not altogether straightforward to prove even in this finite-dimensional setting.
+On one hand the domain $I$ cannot be extended to contain an open subset of the complex plane (see, for example, \cite[Example VI.1.3]{Book:Bhatia97}).
+On the other hand the range $\SP^n(\C)$ can be replaced by a general finite symmetric product $\SP^n(X).$ Note that the continuity of the following mapping is also well-known (see, for example, \cite[\textsection VI.1]{Book:Bhatia97});

-\begin{eg} Let $M_n(\C)$ be the set of all $n \times n$ matrices of complex entries equipped with the ordinary uniform norm.
-In \cite[\S VI.1]{Bhatia-Book}, it is proved that the mapping

-where $\lambda_1(A),\ldots,\lambda_n(A)$ are the eigenvalues of $A$ repeated according to their multiplicities, is continuous.
-Let us consider the case $n=2$, and set $ A(z) := \left(